SoSly/RiverTale/docs/features/rivers/Cell-based Networks Build Plan.md

 - `Basin` — flow-based local minimum where rivers collect; terminus with no outputs
 - `Barren` — no visible water system; not participating in river network

-Region type is determined during region creation by checking each cell against both thresholds.
+Region cellType is determined during region creation by checking each cell against both thresholds.
 Ocean threshold is checked first (takes precedence), then lake threshold.

 **DensityProvider:**